sillyhatday/GAMEBOY-74XX-512KB-EPROM/README.md

  **Copies**

  I've seen that China has copied this design.
 They seem to be for sale on TaoBao.
 Look out for these.
+They are likely based on my previous design which did include some mistakes!

  The boards look the same but they have some custom engraved EEPROMs to go with it.
 Those EPROMs should work just fine with this design if you wanted to have an extra cool touch.